Camarines Sur National High School: Centennial Celebration

 The school successfully celebrated its Centennial Foundation Anniversary on December 15, 2002, after a historical record was rectified that the actual date of its creation is June 15, 1902, and not in 1904.
 It was based on the researched made by Prof. Danilo Gerona a foremost Bikolano historian with the help of school's Centennial Research team composed of Mrs. Salve Lapuz, Mr. Jarme Taumatorgo and Ms. Yolanda Castor.
 In November 2002, Mrs. Nelly Abad became principal.
 Under her watch, Late Afternoon Class for working students reopened.
-New DepEd programs were offered namely: Special Program in Sports, Family Farm Curriculum, Strengthened Technical-Vocational Education Program, Career Pathway-Technology and Livelihood Education and Foreign Language (Spanish).
+New DepEd programs were offered, namely: Special Program in Sports, Family Farm Curriculum, Strengthened Technical-Vocational Education Program, Career Pathway-Technology and Livelihood Education and Foreign Language (Spanish).
 Enrichment subjects for fast learners and remedial classes for specially challenged students were introduced.
 The school was a hall of fame awardee for the best Brigada Eskwela implementer nationwide for big school category- secondary level.

-Present

-Presently, the school is headed by the Principal IV, Dr. Sulpicio C. Alferez III together with the Assistant Principal II for Senior High School, Melissa B. Bobos; Assistant Principal II for Junior High School, Dr. Gemma O. Corporal; and Assistant Principal II for Operations and Learner Support.
-It has two campuses, the main one is along Peñafrancia Ave., Naga City's school belt and the annex is along M.T.
-Villanueva Ave. (formerly Liboton St.).
-The main campus is composed of 28 classroom-buildings, laboratories, and a student pavilion.
-The first two buildings built were the Main Building (also called the Gabaldon Building) and the Old Science Building in late 1900s.
-The Main Building is two-story, made up of stone and concretion the first floor and hardwood on the second floor including the floors.
-Presently, the main building houses on the first floor the guidance office, clinic, student government office and different departments while the library, speech lab and a big meeting hall are on the second floor.
-The one-story Old Science Building reconstructed in 1946 with the help of the American government now is dilapidated and temporarily houses the faculty and two big classrooms.
-Renovation is now being considered.
-The two-story Italianate Style Gabaldon Building on the right side of the Main Building houses the Administrative Staff including the Principal's Office, Auditor's Office, and the Educational Management Information Office.
-The Main Building was recently restored with help of the National Commission for Culture and the Arts.
-These three buildings are now being considered as cultural properties in consonance with the National Cultural Heritage Act (Republic Act No. 10066).